Football: Chelsea face Man Utd in FA Cup final as Giroud sinks Saints

 There was still work for Giroud to do and he side-stepped three defenders with surprising grace, his nimble foot-work giving him just enough space to slot home from close-range.

-Hazard was virtually unstoppable and he scythed through again before curling just wide.

-Southampton's Charlie Austin appealed in vain for a penalty after Giroud left his arm out to block the forward's header.
+After Caballero got away with his sloppy handling, Austin appealed in vain for a penalty when Giroud left his arm out to block the forward's header.

-Finally coming out of their shell, Mark Hughes' side almost drew level when Nathan Redmond's long-range drive was pushed away by Caballero.

 Morata, who has failed to impress since his move from Real Madrid last year, was furious after being hauled off at Burnley.